PeteWein/butlerbot/README.md

 ### Documentation

+Although this is a simple landing page, detailed documentation can be found via. the [auto-generated docs here](./docs/documentation/index.html).
+These were created using JSDoc.

-This discord bot uses JSDoc to auto-generate the documentation.
-This can be created locally using the following commands:
+However, if you want to generate the documantation locally, you can use the following commands:

 ```
 # (recommended) npm cli option